janeyrinn/bookNook/README.md

 ![Database Structure](read-me/database-diagram.png)

-As shown in the link, the database structure is separated into 3 collections,
+As shown in the diagram, the database structure is separated into 3 collections,

  - Users
  - Book Reviews